erayates/react-patika-dev/README.md

 * Conditioal Rendering in the Component (with && and ?)

-## Patika.dev React - Components Section
+## Patika.dev React - Props Section

 ### Covered topics in this section:
 * What is the Props?
 How to use?